By-Laws

 Chapter XIII: Ratification

-These bylaws adopted October 30, 2025 by majority vote of a quorum of active members.
-Ratification requires the signature of at least one, The Club Council President, or Adminstrator, and Secretary as witness to confirm adoption.
+These bylaws adopted _______________________ by majority vote of a quorum of active members present at meeting.
+Ratification requires the signature of at least one, The Club Council President, or Administrator, in addition to Secretary as witness to confirm adoption.

 Approved by: